department-of-veterans-affairs/va.gov-vfs-teams/content/06-vets-developer-docs/04-vets-website/03-forms/00-form-tutorial.md

 ## Updating your form

 Now that you're up and running, we can add a new page and field to our form.
-If you open up `src/js/new-form/config.js`, you should see a formConfig variable:
+If you open up `src/applications/new-form/config.js`, you should see a `formConfig` variable:

 ```js
 const formConfig = {